 Aircraft leasing and aircraft leasing management businesses can elect to be taxed according to a concessionary tax regime in Hong Kong.
-Under the concessionary tax regime, provided that the specified conditions are met, the taxable amount of qualifying profits derived by a qualifying aircraft lessor from leasing of aircraft to an aircraft operator, either local or overseas, is deemed to be 20% of the gross lease payments less deductible expenses, excluding tax depreciation allowance.
+Under the concessionary tax regime, provided that the specified conditions are met, the taxable amount of qualifying profits derived by a qualifying aircraft lessor from qualifying aircraft leasing activity is deemed to be 20% of the gross lease payments less deductible expenses, excluding tax depreciation allowance.
 The taxable amount is then taxed at a concessionary profits tax rate of 8.25%.
-The concessionary profits tax rate of 8.25% also applies to the assessable profits derived from qualifying aircraft leasing management activities carried out by qualifying aircraft leasing managers in Hong Kong when certain specified conditions are met.
-The tax concession is subject to the threshold requirements under the substantial activity requirement test, but the relevant minimum threshold requirements have yet to be prescribed.